|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 Habitat for Inhumanity- The ill-legality of residency restrictions

-punishment if the sanction cannot be fairly said to serve a remedial purpose, but instead as a deterrent or
+if the sanction cannot be fairly said to serve a remedial purpose, but instead as a deterrent or retribution, [US v.

-sanctions served purposes of deterrence and public scrutiny does not justify sanctions which do not serve a
+served purposes of deterrence and public scrutiny does not justify sanctions which do not serve a legitimate

-punishment is neither the actual or objective purpose of the law, civil sanctions may constitute punishment if
+is neither the actual or objective purpose of the law, civil sanctions may constitute punishment if the effects or

-the effects or “sting” are harsh enough to be considered a punishment, and must be evaluated in light of
+“sting” are harsh enough to be considered a punishment, and must be evaluated in light of importance of any

-if some remedial purpose can fully explain a legislative measure, if historical analysis shows a sanction has
+some remedial purpose can fully explain a legislative measure, if historical analysis shows a sanction has been

-been traditionally regarded as punishment, and if text or history does not demonstrate that the measure is not
+traditionally regarded as punishment, and if text or history does not demonstrate that the measure is not punitive,

 - The residency restriction law is an act of banishment comparable only by deportation of illegal aliens.
 Trop v.